Reactive Dog Training: Tips To Help Your Dog Get BetterMay 18, 2023 2023-05-22 15:52

 Of course we want the majority of our pup’s life to be not stressful at all.
 The goal should always be to have the dog not in an anxious state during as much time as possible.
-You can think of it as a general way of improving his life by providing him with as much calm and happy time as possible.
+You can think of it as a general way of improving their life by providing them with as much calm and happy time as possible.

-One way to give him relaxed, content downtime is by providing plenty of appropriate chew items.
+One way to give them relaxed, content downtime is by providing plenty of appropriate chew items.

 Often I ask clients “Does your pup have chew toys?” and they say yes and show me a collection of torn-apart stuffed animals and rope toys.

 If your dog enjoys chewing, please do not let them chew on anything that is made out of fabric (or, for that matter, plastic, wood etc.).
 They are not meant to ingest these materials and while most of the time they will probably be fine, if your dog does happen to get a blockage this will be both dangerous and expensive to treat.